Please see below for general information regarding the Grid Investment Plan.

 Georgia Power is committed to making smart investments for Georgia's energy future to ensure our customers are provided the clean, safe, reliable and affordable energy they expect and deserve.
 Our plan focuses on upgrading transmission and distribution infrastructure across the power grid to improve the reliability and efficiency of our system and decrease the number and length of power outages experienced by customers.

 Georgia Power's commitment is to provide clean, safe, reliable, and affordable electricity.
-We are making new investments in infrastructure to improve the reliability and efficiency of our system and decrease the number and length of outages that customers experience.
+We're making new investments in infrastructure to improve the reliability and efficiency of our system and decrease the number and length of outages that customers experience.
 Some of these enhancements will require limited outages.
-If there is a planned outage, all customers in the area will be notified in advance.
+If an outage is needed for our work, impacted customers will be notified.

 As part of Georgia Power's commitment to providing clean, safe, reliable, and affordable electricity, we will be making investments in infrastructure in communities across the state.
-We are continuously evaluating the electric system to determine where to make investments.
+We're continuously evaluating the electric system to determine where to make investments.

 Georgia Power is dedicated to causing minimal disruption to our customers’ property.
 For undergrounding projects, tree trimming will be minimal.
 There may be some shrubs/landscaping that will need to be removed for the placement of underground equipment.
 For overhead projects, tree trimming can vary depending on the percentage of the tree canopy that overhangs into the required tree clearance area.
 Georgia Power typically requires a 15- to 30-foot clearance, depending on the type of line located in your area.
 If needed, trees are pruned by professional tree contractors.
 Georgia Power prunes trees to industry standards that were developed by the American National Standards Institute (ANSI) and the International Society of Arboriculture (ISA).
 Learn more at www.georgiapower.com/trees.